-- The assailant attacks, usually with a right haymaker (Most assailants were once bullies, and ironically, few bullies know how to fight.
+- The assailant attacks, usually with a right haymaker (Most assailants were once bullies, and ironically, most bullies don't know how to fight.
 That's why bullies focus on intimidation.)
 This attack is either:

 - A suckerpunch.

-- A follow-up to a left lapel or collar grab to further imbalance you.
+- A follow-up to a left lapel or collar grab, to imbalance you.

 - Hockey players are notorious for this.

-- Many meatheads take their shirts off when threatened to mitigate this pre-attack grab.
+- Many meatheads remove their shirts when threatened to mitigate these pre-attack grabs.